 Start by lying on your back.
 With your arms extended behind your head and your legs out straight a few inches off the floor, engage your abs to lift your arms and legs as if you are trying to touch your toes.
 Hold, then lower back down to the starting position.

 Ready for more workouts?
 Here are the best bicep exercises for building your arms, and an exercise that is just as good as planks at blasting your core.
+Also check out how I did ab wheel rollouts every day for a week — and here are my results.

 Next: I just tried trainer Krissy Cela's 8 minute ab workout and here's what happened and I also tried Chris Hemsworth’s 250-rep dumbbell workout — and here’s what happened.